 The most effective method to propagate Hornwort is by stem division.
 When hornwort sprouts new shoots out the side of its stem structure, break those shoots off and the coontail should continue to grow without delay.
 The new shoots can even be left to float around.
 Over the next couple of weeks, this should develop as a new full-grown plant.

 Since Hornwort is usually grown fully submerged or floating in the water, it will not need to be watered.
 The plant will be able to absorb as much water and nutrients as it needs on its own.
 The most important thing will be to make sure the water in the aquarium is healthy and has proper circulation.
 Regular water changes and cleaning up of visible debris will be of great help to achieve the ultimate conditions.
 Water should have some type of flow to encourage circulation.

 Adding diversity to an enclosure is key to an aesthetically pleasing enclosure.
 Try mixing up the look of your vivarium with different flora that can easily co-exist in the same types of environment.
 Furthermore, if for some reason you find this particular bryophyte hard to acquire or would like to consider something similar to this plant… Here are some other plants you might find may do well with or in the place of Ceratophyllum demersum:

-Hornwort is the perfect plant for any aquarist despite of their expertise level.
+Hornwort is the perfect plant for any aquarist despite their expertise level.
 It can survive very well in most freshwater conditions and serve as a great vivarium plant.
-Hornwort will also help clean water from waste residue and toxic substances, grows fast, and provides shelter to small creatures.
-Add this plant as a backround peice to medium size enclosures for a depth and to fill out the overall look of an aquascape.
-With this plant bieing so readily available on the market, you have more than likely seen it in many aquarium or pet related stores.
+Hornwort will also help clean water from waste residue and toxic substances. it also grows fast and provides shelter to small creatures.
+Add this plant as a background piece to medium size enclosures for depth and to fill out the overall look of an aquascape.
+With this plant being so readily available on the market, you have more than likely seen it in many aquarium or pet-related stores.
 Would you consider adding this plant to your tank if you have not already?